 Seriously, try it.
 You won’t regret it!!

-The most delicious pot roast you will EVER eat!
+This Mississippi Pot Roast is the most delicious pot roast you will EVER eat!
 Made with just five simple ingredients and slow cooked in the crockpot, you are going to fall in love with this!

 - 1 (3-4 pounds) chuck roast